davecanderson/docs/docs/admin-ui-database.md

     <img class="max-w-screen-md" src="/images/admin-ui/admin-ui-database-table-preview.png">
 </div>

-The tabular grid is highly personalizable where it lets change the query preferences and display fields for each table, where they're persisted in localStorage so they're preserved across browser restarts:
+The tabular grid is highly personalizable where it lets change the query preferences and display fields for each table, where they're persisted in localStorage and preserved across browser restarts:

 <div class="block flex justify-center items-center">
     <img class="max-w-screen-md" src="/images/admin-ui/admin-ui-database-prefs.png">